- Some business outlets have been sealed by the Ondo state internal revenue service in Akure, the state capital

 - According to officials of the state, some of the business outlets are owing taxes since 2017, running into millions

-The Ondo state internal revenue service has continued to make efforts in making the state tax compliant as it embarked on an enforcement exercise on Wednesday, August 3.
+Recall that the Ondo state internal revenue service has continued to make efforts in making the state tax compliant as it embarked on an enforcement exercise on Wednesday, August 3.

 The enforcement followed a judgement by Magistrate O.A Edwin which ordered the sealing of business premises of those who defaulted in paying their personal income Tax and land use charge despite repeated entreaties to do so.